Memorial Plaque - In grateful Memory of Alfred Michael Nicholas Esq, (1881-1937)

 - annual-report, victoria-missions-to-seamen, victorian-seamens-mission, melbourne-missions-to-seamen, port-melbourne-seamens-institute, williamstown-sailors-rest, central-institue, australian-wharf, 1908, plaque, alfred m. nicholas, memorial

-- This plaque was made to commemorate the generous funds donated Mr A.M Nicholas in 1936 towards the building of the new Mission to Seamen at Port Melbourne opened in 1937.
-Mr Nicholas died in Feb 1937 and this plaque was dedicated and unveiled by his nephew Mr Nicholas Lightfoot in December 1937. (see also MTSV 0641 for exterior view of the building which was demolished in the late 1990s) ref: The Argus Dec 6th 1937.
+- This plaque was made to commemorate the generous funds donated Mr A.M Nicholas in 1936 almost entirely funding the building of the new Mission to Seamen at Port Melbourne opened in 1937.
+Mr Nicholas died in Feb 1937 and this plaque was dedicated and unveiled by his nephew Mr Nicholas Lightfoot in December 1937. ref: The Argus Dec 6th 1937. (see also MTSV 0641 for exterior view of the building which in later years was an arts hub especially during the 1988 bicentenary the building was demolished in the late 1990s)

 The plaque is really similar to the memorial plaque made in memory of Ethel Godfrey (see item 2053).